 - 1. Select Build> Cabinet> Base Cabinet , then click in the Kitchen near the windows to place a base cabinet against the left vertical wall. - 2.
-Click the Select Objects button, then click on the base cabinet to select it and click the Open Object edit button. - 3.
-On the DOOR/DRAWER panel of the Base Cabinet Specification dialog, click the Library button under the door heading.
+Click the Select Objects button, then click on the base cabinet to select it and click the Open Object ledit button. - 3.
+On the DOOR/DRAWER panel of the Base Cabinet Specification dialog, click the Library button under the door heading. - 4.
+In the Select Library Object dialog: